Shalom Messas: Biography

 Messas was born in Meknes, Morocco in 1909.
-He was the son of Rabbi Mimoun Messas and his wife, Rachel.
+He was the son of Rabbi Maimoun Messas and his wife, Rachel.
 In his youth, he studied with his father and with Rabbi Yitzhak Sabag, Dayan and Rosh Yeshiva in Meknes.

 Messas also attended an Alliance Israélite Universelle school.
 He was a promising Torah prodigy at a very young age, and was a leading student of Morocco's Chief Rabbi Yehoshua Berdugo.
 The Messas family is an old one, with roots deep within Spain and Portugal.
-In 1960 he was appointed Chief Rabbi of Casablanca; he later served as Chief Rabbi of all Morocco.
+In 1960, he was appointed Chief Rabbi of Casablanca; he later served as Chief Rabbi of all Morocco.
 In 1978, then Israeli Chief Rabbi Ovadia Yosef asked Rabbi Messas to come to the holy city and become its Chief Sephardic Rabbinical authority.
 When he departed for Israel, Messas was escorted to the airport by Morocco's King Hassan II himself, who requested that the Rabbi bless him one last time before his departure, and with that was his last official act in Moroccan.

 Ovadia Yosef consulted with Messas in matters of Jewish law and scholarship, often citing him as his support in issuing bold halachic decisions.

 Messas worked on important matters of Halacha right up to his last days.
 He was said to be very exact in preserving Sephardic customs, and would work full days and nights to try to find a Halachic way to solve the issue at hand.
 As an author of many books, he wrote his first significant scholarly work, Mizrach Shemesh in 1930, and his last work, V'Cham HaShemesh was written in 2002.

 Messas died on Shabbat Hagadol (April 12), 2003, at the age of 94.
 He was buried in Har HaMenuchot in Jerusalem.
 His many works include: Mizrah Shemesh, Tevouot Shemesh, Shemesh Umagen, Beit Shemesh and Veham Hashemesh.

 He also edited and published the following books: